jtclarkjr/manga-app/README.md

 * mangapanda.com (replaced mangaeden)
 * Currently adding mangahere and mangafox (now know as fanfox)

+(Uses scrapping from manga sources to get the img data)

 ## Note

 * For dev yarn/npm on root folder at cd /folder and yarn/npm start to run scripts on local